-For the year ended 31 December 2015, the 407 ETR concession generated revenues of €704 million (which has been equity-accounted since the fourth quarter of 2010).
-The CAGR (as defined below) for the years 2005 to 2015 was 9.1% in respect of revenues, 4.5% in respect of operational expenditures and 10.3% in respect of EBITDA.
+For the year ended 31 December 2016, the 407 ETR concession generated revenues of $\in$ 777.7 million (which has been equity-accounted since the fourth quarter of 2010).
+The CAGR (as defined below) for the years 2005 to 2016 was 9% in respect of revenues, 3% in respect of operational expenditures and 11% in respect of EBITDA.

 "CAGR" means the year over year growth rate over a specified period of time.
-This is calculated by dividing the value of the figure at the end of the period in question by its value at the beginning of that period, raising the result to the power of one divided by the period length, and subtracting one from the subsequent result ((Current Value/Base Value) $^{(1/\#)}$ of years) - 1).
+This is calculated by dividing the value of the figure at the end of the period in question by its value at the beginning of that period, raising the result to the power of one divided by the period length, and subtracting one from the subsequent result ((Current Value/Base Value)^(1/# of years) - 1).
 407 EDG: 407 East Extension (Phase 1).

 The 407 East Development Group (the "407 EDG"), in which the Group holds a 50% interest, is the first project in North America under the availability payment scheme, with no toll rates or traffic risk.
-This concession, 35 kilometres long with a total investment of approximately €621 million, will be a key factor for the economic development of the eastern part of the city of Toronto (more than 13,000 new jobs will be created).
-In June 2016 the toll road was opened to traffic.
+This concession, 35 kilometres long with a total investment of approximately €544 million as at 31 December 2016 (as at 31